 The working arrangements of many firms have altered due to the coronavirus pandemic.
 The Financial Conduct Authority has stressed that, during the period of disruption, firms still have an obligation to ensure relevant individuals remain competent to carry out their duties.

-However, the FCA has acknowledged that it may be more difficult for employees to complete Continuing Professional Development during the health crisis.
+However, the FCA has acknowledged that it may be more difficult for employees to complete Continuing Professional Development (CPD) during the health crisis.
 Face-to-face seminars and training sessions have, of course, all but ceased entirely.

 Where possible, employees who need to carry out CPD should examine what development activities are still available from the likes of the Accredited Bodies and professional qualifications providers.
 For example, many online training courses and other resources are still available.

-The FCA also stresses that employees who have been furloughed will still need to demonstrate their competence on returning to work, and encourages firms to support furloughed staff by providing them with materials to complete their CPD.
+The FCA also stresses that employees who have been furloughed will still need to demonstrate their competence in returning to work, and encourages firms to support furloughed staff by providing them with materials to complete their CPD.
 Firms should also ensure that anyone who is working from home knows where they can access relevant CPD.

 The FCA recognises that there may be “exceptional circumstances” that prevent an employee from completing the prescribed minimum amount of CPD.
 Retail investment advisers are required to complete 35 hours of CPD each year, while certain employees in the insurance distribution sector need to complete 15 hours.

-As well as an individual being unable to access appropriate CPD, the FCA recognises that there are two other scenarios in which an employee might be excused from the requirement to complete their usual amount of CPD.
+As well as an individual is unable to access appropriate CPD, the FCA recognises that there are two other scenarios in which an employee might be excused from the requirement to complete their usual amount of CPD.
 These are:

-- Where the individual’s role within the firm requires them to devote extra time to dealing with the consequences of the pandemic.
+- Where the individual’s role within the firm requires them to devote extra time to deal with the consequences of the pandemic.
 For example, they may now need to provide additional support to affected customers and/or may need to spend more time managing risks that relate to Covid-19

 - Where the individual has additional family responsibilities as a result of coronavirus, such as having to provide additional care for a relative